Exploit-Master122/Rigtools-2.0/README.md

     - Devtools debugging
     - Chrome url debugging.

+<dev> <p>
+- # CODESPACES WEBSOCKET UNPATCH!!
+- First,clone the repo of [Rigtools Repo](https://github.com/T3M1N4L/rigtools-updated-ui)
+- Next,Click the *code* button and select *codespaces*
+- In the codespace,navigate to terminal.
+- Run `npm install` and wait.
+- Did it load?
+Now run `npm start`
+- Check your ports (8080) and open in browser.
+- In the website,go to the devtools link
+- Follow the instructions above.
+- You now have your own *WebSocket URL!!* =-D

 ## Credits
   - Exploit-master122: Creator of new repo and found unpatch in rigtools dev console launcher.
   - unretained: Original rigtools developer tools code execution exploit (this literally wouldn't have been possible without rigtools lol)